David Miller (American football)

-David Miller is a former American football defensive end.
-He played college football at Alabama-Birmingham.
+David Miller is an American former football defensive end.
+He played college football at UAB.
 In his professional career, Miller was a member of the Arizona Rattlers, Edmonton Eskimos, Rio Grande Valley Dorados, and New York Sentinels.

-High school career
+Early life

 Miller attended Cullman High School in Cullman, Alabama, and was a student and a letterman in football and track.
 In football, the Alabama Sportswriters Association (ASWA) named him to the All-State Team.
 As a senior, he was also named to the Birmingham News "Best of the Rest" and rewarded as his team's "Most Valuable Defensive Lineman."
 Miller played in the North-South All-Star Game after tallying 120 tackles and 22 sacks as a senior.
 He had 52 career sacks while playing at Cullman.

 College career

 At the University of Alabama at Birmingham, Miller was redshirted in 2002 as a true freshman.
 A versatile player, who played defensive end, defensive tackle, nose tackle, and linebacker, sometimes all in the same game.
 His primary position was defensive end, at which he started four years for the UAB Blazers and played in 46 contests.